mandinumaneth/MERNthinkboard/README.md

 # MERNthinkboard

-A collaborative note-taking app built with the MERN stack (MongoDB, Express, React, Node.js).
+A note-taking app built with the MERN stack (MongoDB, Express, React, Node.js).

 ## Features